mariomui/async_practice/readme.md

     * [Programming With Alex: Monads](<https://replit.com/@yi_kankan/monads#index.ts>)
     * [Observables with rxjs](http://reactivex.io/learnrx/)

-### Concepts
+## Concepts

-* Concurrency vs Parallelism
+### Concurrency vs Parallelism (WIP)

-* Hot and Cold Observables (WIP)
+### Hot and Cold Observables (WIP)

 * Definition:
   * Observables are lazy.
     * they only produce data when they are subscribed to.
   * Two subscribers or consumers to a cold observable cannot reliably obtain the same piece of data when the Observable is cold.
   * A Hot Observable will push the same data to all subscribers at the same time reliably.
 * Why is this important?
   * No clue. :)

-* Back Pressure
+### Back Pressure

 * Description:
   * without a direct connection, provide a signal from the consumer to producer, either to start or stop streaming.
   * using the channel or transport road between two parties to communicate information needed for cooperations.
   * spooky action at a distance.
 * Why is this useful?
   * It allows decoupling the consumer and the producer for faster processing when we use the channel as the intermediary for their cooperation.
   * Squeezing the tube increases pressure on the channel, this pressure, eventually reaches the producer.
     * single connection, multiple uses.
     * the act of subscribing to the observable/producer creates the channel.

-* Async Patterns
+### Async Patterns

-  * What is Reactive Programming?
+#### What is Reactive Programming?

 * Definition:
   * a pattern of providing the observable data the mechanisms to schedule notifications to the observer so that the observer can fire business logic.
 * Technology:
   * RXJS Observables
   * Monads
 * Why is it different or better?
   * clear boundaries between data and consumption of data
   * truly reactive

-  * What is STM (WIP)
+#### What is STM (WIP)

 * Definition:
   * Software Transactional Memory
   * This is probably an Actor Model.
 * Why is this important
   * Rust supports both an async_channel and a sync_channel

-  * What is CSP?
+#### What is CSP?

 * Definition:
   * Communicating sequential processes (synchronous processes)
   * Uses blocking techniques to send and receive messages between two or more processes
 * Why is this important?
   * Multiple machines/threads running your code
     * decoupled send and receiving logic.
     * GO uses this.
       * I've never seen server process more requests faster than CSP.
 Out of the box.
 No tweaking.
     * Clojurescript uses this
       * so this is why i'm so attracted to cljs. huh.
       * this would be pretty good for datalake stuff.
 * TLDR:
   * using generators, you create two or more yield envrionments, and the channel activates .next or .pause depending on pub/sub logic.
 * Modeling concurrency with channels

-  * What is Actors?
+#### What is Actors?
 (WIP)

 * Definition:
   * Communicating sequential processes (asynchronous processes)

-### Facts
+## Facts

 * rxjs marbles
 * google everything. lol.